vordimous/zilla-docs/src/reference/zilla.yaml/binding-http-kafka.md

 > `object` as named map of `string:string` `array`

-Roles required by named guard
+Roles required by named guard.

 ```yaml
 routes: